rdandnayak/ansible/README.md

 ## Setup & installation for WSL(Windows), Ubuntu or MacOs terminal

-if you are on WSL, Ubuntu or MacOS terminal you can run command below
+if you are on WSL, Ubuntu or MacOS terminal you can run command below.
+(You will need to have ansible installed on your machine)

 ```
 ansible-pull -U https://github.com/rdandnayak/ansible.git --skip-tags <ubuntu|macos> --ask-become-pass